yizhi0129/MPNA/01-matrix-matrix/README.md

 Is the function working correctly?
 How can you test it?

-We may print the matrices to check the results

 ### Exercise 2

 Compute the complexity of the function `matrix_matrix_multiplication`.

-The complexity is n multiplications and (n - 1) additions per case, and there are (m * p) cases, it returns O(n * m * p).

 Can this function written differently?
 If so, how?

-The function can be written in switching the order of loops.

 ### Exercise 3